 The Public Welfare Foundation supports efforts to advance justice and opportunity for people in need.
 The Foundation looks for strategic points where its funds can make a significant difference and improve lives through policy change and system reform.

-In its 65-year history, the Foundation has distributed more than $530 million in grants to more than 4,700 organizations.
-With current assets of more than $500 million, Public Welfare focuses its grant making where it believes it can serve as a catalyst for reform.
+In its 67-year history, the Foundation has distributed more than $530 million in grants to more than 4,700 organizations.
+With current assets of more than $500 million, Public Welfare makes grants nationwide and focuses its grant making where it believes it can serve as a catalyst for reform.

 Its main programs are Criminal Justice, Juvenile Justice, and Workers' Rights, with a special initiative on Civil Legal Aid for the poor.

 A small number of grants are provided under the Special Opportunities category, reflecting the foundation’s mission and underlying values.
 These are one-time only grants that are especially timely and compelling.
 At times, this kind of grant serves as a laboratory for new ideas.
 The foundation is unable to support unsolicited applications in this program area.